The End of The Guelph Mercury and The Future of The Hamilton Spectator

 Two weeks ago, The Toronto Star outsourced its printing operations to Transcontinental Inc. and shut down its massive printing operation in Vaughan.
 Transcontinental’s contract with The Toronto Star is for five years, and renewable.

 At present, Torstar’s Metroland unit operates five printing presses, including two in Hamilton: TheSpec and Hamilton Web Printing at 333 Arvin Avenue in Stoney Creek.
-Arvin is a legacy of the Brabant chain of community papers which was purchased by Torstar in 2003.

 If TheSpec’s printing press is shut down, it will set the printing plate on the future of 44 Frid Street.
-The printing press is the only function in 44 Frid which cannot be relocated.
+The printing press is the only function in 44 Frid that cannot be relocated.

 The Hamilton Market

 The obvious difference is that Hamilton’s market size is six times larger than Guelph.
 The Spectator has more runway.
-The runway still ends, it’s just longer.
+The runway still ends.
+It’s just longer.

 While our census metropolitan area average income level is slightly lower than Kitchener-Waterloo-Cambridge which includes Guelph, Hamilton’s economic makeup is vastly different than Guelph.